 Large Language Models (LLMs) have revolutionized how we interact with AI.
 Understanding their inner workings is essential for effective prompt engineering and AI application development.
+In 2026, the landscape includes both instruction models and dedicated reasoning models—each with distinct architectures and behaviors.

 Transformer Architecture